‘House Of Cards’ Season 5 Predictions: Here’s What To Expect From The New Season

 — TVOvermind (@TVOvermind) March 24, 2017

 House of Cards airs its fifth season on Netflix on May 30.
-As mentioned, the show’s fifth season will be the first since the departure of its creator, Beau Willimon, at the end of Season 4.
-It was confirmed in February of 2016 that Melissa James Gibson and Frank Pugliese, who both joined the show in the third season, would serve as co-showrunners for the fifth season.
+As aforementioned, the show’s fifth season will be the first since the departure of its creator Beau Willimon at the end of Season 4.
+It was confirmed in February 2016 that Melissa James Gibson and Frank Pugliese, who both joined the show in the third season, would serve as co-showrunners for the fifth season.

 [Featured Image by Netflix]